jujubes-taut0/hanabi/README.md

   - Session explorer — browse tmux sessions grouped by project folder; open, rename, and kill from the sidebar
   - Session search — search across JSONL session history by keyword with ctrl+f; matching sessions surface with a snippet in context
   - Sessions survive restart — agents keep running in tmux; relaunch hanabi and everything reappears as-is
-  - Session auto-close — agents can signal completion by printing existence is pain; hanabi kills the session automatically
+  - Session auto-close — agents can signal completion by printing `existence is pain`; hanabi kills the session automatically

   Agent monitoring
   - Live status indicators — see at a glance which agents are running, waiting for approval, or error-looping